-Tummy Tuck In Minneapolis St. Paul, MN
+Tummy Tuck in Minneapolis, MN

 Best known by the popular name, tummy tuck, abdominoplasty is a type of plastic surgery that is sought by both men and women to improve the appearance of their abdominal area.
 Loose skin and fat in the abdominal area is very common, and is difficult to change through diet and exercise for many people.
 In addition, losing weight can cause skin in that area to be loose and unsightly, since skin can only recover to a certain degree after being stretched.
 Additionally, pregnancies can result in weakened abdominal muscles, which can let the abdomen protrude.
 Abdominoplasty can help to improve all of those conditions, which makes it one of the most common plastic surgery procedures.